Welcome to Weston-under-Penyard CE Primary School EYFS Unit

 Come & Meet Us

-We always welcome visits from parents and carers who wish for their child to attend Weston-under-Penyard CE Primary and Nursery School.
-If you wish to make an appointment to have a personalised tour with our Head of School and to meet our nursery staff please phone the school office.
+We always welcome visits from parents and carers who wish for their child to attend Weston-under-Penyard CE Primary School.
+If you wish to make an appointment to have a personalised tour with our Head of School and to meet our Early Years staff, please phone the school office.